-Here’s your guide to which ones you should be eating on as close to a daily basis as possible and how to easily incorporate them into your diet to live your most Nutritious Life.
+Here’s your guide to which ones you should be eating regularly, and how to easily incorporate them into your diet to live your most Nutritious Life.

 What Makes a Food a Superfood?

-By eating a superfood diet you’re helping to prevent inflammation and along with that heart disease, aging (aka wrinkles!), the common cold, diabetes, neuronal degeneration and cognitive decline.
+By eating a superfood diet, you’re helping to prevent inflammation and along with that things like heart disease, aging, the common cold, diabetes, neuronal degeneration and mental decline.

-Even more, you’re aiding in glowing skin, energy, gut health and even weight maintenance.
+Even more, superfoods are responsible for glowing skin, energy, gut health and even weight maintenance.

 Keri’s 7 Favorite Superfoods